Mathematician Gareth Jones on compact Riemann surfaces, algebraic numbers and what is the absolute Galois group

 So this very simple drawing, just a few points on lines on a sheet of paper, represents some very complicated mathematics.
 That was why Grothendieck gave this rather strange name, dessins d’enfants, ‘children’s drawings’ to this theory.

-To explain this theory we have to go back 160 years to Riemann.
-In the middle of the 19th century Riemann introduced what we now call Riemann surfaces.
-These are surfaces like the sphere or the torus or surfaces of higher genus in which locally you have complex coordinates.
-This allows you to imagine, locally at least, that you are in the complex plane so you can do calculus, you can differentiate, you can integrate and so on.
-So you can do calculus, you can do analysis, and locally it works just as in the complex plane but globally, depending on the shape of the surface, the answers may be rather different.
+To explain this theory, we have to go back 160 years to Riemann.
+In the middle of the 19th century, Riemann introduced what we now call Riemann surfaces.
+These are surfaces like the sphere or the torus or surfaces of the higher genus in which, locally, you have complex coordinates.
+This allows you to imagine, locally at least that you are in the complex plane so you can do calculus, you can differentiate, can integrate and so on.
+So you can do calculus, you can do analysis, and locally, it works just as in the complex plane, but globally, depending on the shape of the surface, the answers may be rather different.

 The algebraic numbers are those complex numbers which can be found as roots and polynomials with integer coefficients.
 They include all the rational numbers, some irrational numbers such as the cube root of 2, some imaginary numbers such as the square root of -1, but they do not include transcendental numbers like e or π which have to be defined using geometry or analysis.
 These algebraic numbers form a field, they’re closed under addition, subtraction, multiplication and division.

-The question then is which Riemann surfaces are defined using algebraic numbers?
-This is the question which Grothendieck was wrestling with in the early 1980s.
+The question then is, which Riemann surfaces are defined using algebraic numbers?
+This is the question that Grothendieck was wrestling with in the early 1980s.
 And then he discovered that a Russian mathematician called Belyi had already answered the question in a lemma which was tucked away in a paper on a different subject, namely Galois theory.
-What Belyi did was he showed that the Riemann surfaces defined over algebraic numbers can be characterised as having a meromorphic function on them which is branched over at most three points.
-That’s a very technical condition but Grothendieck was able to reinterpret this condition to show that the Riemann surfaces defined over algebraic numbers are precisely those which can be obtained from maps on surfaces, that is graphs drawn on surfaces like the little example I showed you.
+What Belyi did was show that the Riemann surfaces defined over algebraic numbers can be characterised as having a meromorphic function on them, which is branched over at most three points.
+That’s a very technical condition, but Grothendieck was able to reinterpret this condition to show that the Riemann surfaces defined over algebraic numbers are precisely those which can be obtained from maps on surfaces, that is, graphs drawn on surfaces like the little example I showed you.

 These little drawings give you an exact characterisation of the Riemann surfaces and the algebraic curves which Grothendieck was investigating at that time.